larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 **50-250 GP - <u>Plot Submissions</u>**

 * Do you have an idea burning a hole into your head that you think would be a fun addition to Chronicles?
 Did you spend time creating something unique and interesting that brings the world within Chronicles to life?
 Great!
 We love to hear about these and submissions of them, used or not, are rewarded.
 This donation of time can include anything from writing mod card ideas, plotline writeups, creating in game news articles, in game artwork, and more!
-Please absolutely send these in to [plot@larpchronicles.org](mailto:plot@larpchronicles.org) and be sure to ask how many Goblin Points it’s worth!
+Please absolutely send these in to [plot@larpchronicles.org](mailto:plot@larpchronicles.org) and be sure to ask how many Goblin Points it's worth!

 **100-600 GP - <u>NPC Shifts</u>**